moby/moby/README.md

 =============================

 Docker defines a unit of software delivery called a Standard Container.
-The goal of a Standard Container is to encapsulate a software component and all its dependencies in a format that is self-describing and portable, so that any compliant runtime can run it without extra dependency, regardless of the underlying machine and the contents of the container.
+The goal of a Standard Container is to encapsulate a software component and all its dependencies in a format that is self-describing and portable, so that any compliant runtime can run it without extra dependencies, regardless of the underlying machine and the contents of the container.

-The spec for Standard Containers is currently work in progress, but it is very straightforward.
+The spec for Standard Containers is currently a work in progress, but it is very straightforward.
 It mostly defines 1) an image format, 2) a set of standard operations, and 3) an execution environment.

 A great analogy for this is the shipping container.
 Just like Standard Containers are a fundamental unit of software delivery, shipping containers (http://bricks.argz.com/ins/7823-1/12) are a fundamental unit of physical delivery.